The 13 Most Common Nutrient Deficiencies (and How to Fix Them)

 #13: Vitamin D

 Vitamin D has gotten a lot of well-deserved attention over the past couple of decades.
 That’s because this fat-soluble vitamin influences over 2,000 genes in your body!
-It’s absolutely crucial for immune function, bone health, disease prevention, and much more.
+It’s absolutely crucial for immune function, bone health, and much more.

 But due to factors like insufficient sun exposure, poor dietary intake, and nutrient-depleted food, it’s estimated that over 1 billion people are deficient in vitamin D worldwide.